JunkaiDong/junkaidong.github.io/physics/ferromagnetism.md

 ### Nagaoka Ferromagnetism

-The statement of Nagaoka ferromagnetism [[1](https://journals.aps.org/pr/abstract/10.1103/PhysRev.147.392)] is the following.
+The statement of Nagaoka ferromagnetism[^1] is the following.
 Consider the Hubbard model:
 $$H = -t\sum_{\braket{i,j}\sigma}c^\dagger_{i\sigma}c_{j\sigma}+U\sum_{i}n_{i\uparrow}n_{i\downarrow}$$
 We know through the superexchange argument that when $U\gg t$ at half filling one get an antiferromagnetic exchange $J\sim t^2/U$:
 $$H_{eff}=J\sum_{\braket{i,j}}\vec{S}_i\cdot\vec{S}_j.$$
 Although the system is antiferromagnetic at half filling, at fillings slightly less than one half - more precisely, one hole less than half filling - Nagaoka proved that the system, with infinite interaction $U$ and certain conditions on the lattice, exhibit ferromagnetism.
 We note that in the infinite $U$ limit the antiferromagnetic exchange is exactly zero, so probably this result shouldn't be so surprising.

-His treatment is rather complicated, so here we resort to the treatment of Tasaki [[2](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.40.9192)].
+His treatment is rather complicated, so here we resort to the treatment of Tasaki[^2].
 Below we state the theorem.

 __Generalized Nagaoka Theorem__ (Tasaki).
 Consider an $N$-site Hubbard model $$H = -\sum_{i,j,\sigma}t_{ij}c^\dagger_{i\sigma}c_{j\sigma}+U\sum_{i}n_{i\uparrow}n_{i\downarrow}$$ where $U\to\infty$ and $t_{ij}\leq 0$.
 Then, if the number of electrons $N_e=N-1$ and the lattice satisfies the connectivity condition (defined below), the ground state is ferromagnetic.